winsopc/k8s_work/README.md

-1 Have working k8s cluster
+First Have working k8s cluster
-2 run ./setupk8s.ui
+Then  ./setupk8s.ui